List of Rocky and Bullwinkle episodes: Topsy Turvy World

 Boris causes the Earth to tilt so that the South Pole is switched to the Pacific.

 Season 4 (1962–63)

 Season 4 contained 19 episodes and 95 segments, the least out of all five seasons.

 Painting Theft

 Boris and Natasha rob a museum in Paris and hide their paintings on Bullwinkle's farm, until Bullwinkle splatters whitewash on the paintings and finds he can sell them to snooty art collectors.

 The Guns of Abalone

-In an unauthorized sequel to The Guns of Navarone, Boris and Natasha lay siege to the world via powerful cannons left behind on Abalone Island, 18 years after they were silenced in World War II.
+Boris and Natasha lay siege to the world via powerful cannon left behind on Abalone Island, 18 years after they were silenced in World War II.

 The Treasure of Monte Zoom

 Boris goes after a treasure hidden in a Minnesota lake.

 Goof Gas Attack

 Pottsylvania has developed a nerve gas that renders intelligent people helplessly foolish but doesn't affect Bullwinkle.

 Banana Formula

 Running out of ideas, Boris and Natasha stumble upon a new sound-suppressed explosive named "Hush-a-Boom", but lose the formula when they foolishly inscribe it on a banana that Bullwinkle promptly devours.